Couldrey House Explained

 Governing Body:-->

-Couldrey House is a mid-19th century historic building located in the Wenderholm Regional Park.
+Couldrey House is a mid-19th century historic homestead located in the Wenderholm Regional Park.
 Couldrey House was originally built and owned by Robert Graham.
 The house has hosted many notable individuals including Queen Elizabeth II.
 In the 1980s the house was opened to the public and it currently functions as a museum.

 Description